konduriakhil/Frontend_Development/ReactJS/Day36(useReducer )/day36.md

    previous one.
 It’s also useful for centralizing state updates in a way similar to Redux.
    Interview Answer: useState vs useReducer

-“In React, both useState and useReducer are hooks used to manage state, but they serve slightly different purposes.
+“In React, both useState and useReducer are hooks used to manage state, but they serve slightly different purposes.-

 useState is simple and ideal for individual or simple states.
 For example, updating a single counter value or a toggle button.
 It’s straightforward—you call the setter function (setState) directly whenever the state changes.